DBRepo-Project/dbrepo/SECURITY.md

 ## Scope

-This policy describes how security vulnerabilities should be reported for DBRepo.
+Use this policy to report security vulnerabilities in DBRepo.

 It applies to the DBRepo source code, packaged libraries, container images, Helm charts, and deployment configuration maintained in this repository.